ublue-os/website/docs/images.md

 🚨IMAGE_NAME_HERE🚨 examples are `kinoite-main`, `silverblue-main`, `bazzite`, `bluefin-dx`, and so on.
 Yes, we know this command is ridiculous.

 - NVidia users should check [the NVIDIA README](https://universal-blue.org/images/nvidia/) for important instructions to set up kernel parameters.
+- After your system is on a Universal Blue image it will have the proper signing keys, so you do not need to run that command again.
+Thank goodness!
+You can just use the commands provided below.
+Go get some!

 ## Image List